NavyanshMalhotra/SIOT_2024/README.md

 Component tests: Used for testing sensors and actuators

-Combined code: Used for integration testing

-EI Model: Installed as an Arduino library
+EI Model: Installed as an Arduino library (.zip)
   Data forwarder CLI: $ edge-impulse-data-forwarder

 Video: